 Full disclosure - this is a rule that may confuse you at first.
-Fortunately, it is not as complicated as it may first appear.
-I for one (although many would disagree) think that a good ko fight is one of the most fun things you can have in a Go game.
+Fortunately, it is not as complicated as it appears at first glance.
+I for one think that a good ko fight is one of the most fun things you can have in Go, although many would disagree.

-Go games can be really long.
-However, they must never be endless.
+A game of Go can be really long.
+However, it must never be endless.
 To prevent the possibility of an endless game we have a rule called “Ko”.

 Just imagine a situation like this one.
-Given enough stubbornness, those players would be playing until they pass out. (feel free to watch for a while)
+Given enough stubbornness, players like these would be playing until they pass out.
+Feel free to watch for a while.

-To prevent health problems connected with exhaustion, we have this rule:
+To prevent health problems connected with exhaustion, we have the following rule:

 Can you ever capture that stone then?
 What are your options?
 Basically, you have two:

-⬤ You deem the stone not important for now and play elsewhere, letting your opponent end the ko by connecting her endangered stone if he or she wants to.
+⬤ You deem the stone not important for now and play elsewhere, letting your opponent end the ko by connecting her endangered stone if she wants.

 ⬤ You deem the stone important enough to fight the ko.
-You still have to play elsewhere (of course) but you try to find a move your opponent will feel compelled to respond to immediately instead of resolving the original ko (we call that a ko-threat).
+You still have to play elsewhere, but you try to find a move your opponent will feel compelled to answer to immediately instead of resolving the original ko; we call this a ko-threat.
 After that, you retake the ko stone and the fight is on!

 Confusing?
-Then check out the following examples.
+Check out the following examples.
 It will be clear in no time.

 Black to play

-And on 19x19 board, there are usually much more than only one threat, so the ko fight can span over several moves.
-The hard part - of course - is judging if any given threat is big enough to respond to or whether it is more beneficial to end the ko.
+On the 19x19 board, there are usually much more than only one threat, so the ko fight can span several moves.
+The hard part, of course, is judging if a given threat is big enough that it needs to be responded to or whether it is more beneficial to end the ko.
 But hey, I said the rules are easy, not the game itself.Let me get back to this one later